 Written By: Sharron

-Therefore, I've broken this sample marketing calendar article into three
+on time.
+Therefore, I've organized this sample marketing calendar article into three

 categories, with the understanding that it's okay if you don't